-- Mix together the ingredients of the dough and either by hand or using your stand mixer, knead the dough well.
-If kneading by hands it will take anywhere between 8-12 minutes till the dough is smooth and elastic
+- Mix together the ingredients of the dough either by hand or using your stand mixer and knead the dough well.
+If you are kneading by hands, it will take anywhere between 8-12 minutes till the dough is smooth and elastic.

 - Cover the dough with a damp kitchen towel and let it raise for an hour or so till double in size.

-- Once the dough is double, tap the dough down to release all the gas and roll it in about 1/2 inch thick rectangle.
+- Once the dough is double, tap the dough down to release all the air and roll it in about 1/2 inch thick rectangle.

 - Spread a very thin layer of cream cheese followed by melted butter.
-Even sprinkle cinnamon sugar (sugar + cinnamon mixed together) and spread the raisins
+Evenly sprinkle cinnamon sugar (sugar + cinnamon mixed together) and spread the raisins.

-- Roll the rectangle like a log and cut into 3/4 inch pieces.
+- Roll the rectangular dough into a log and cut into 3/4 inch pieces.
 Line them in a greased baking tray and set aside for proofing for 45 minutes.